A first next-to-next-to-leading order study of three-jet production at the LHC: Results

 The fact that this observable shows such good convergence and perturbative stability is somewhat remarkable.
 Naively, one may suspect that the scale used here may not perform very well for this distribution because the scale is based on the kinematics of the full event which, in turn, is dominated by the leading jet(s).
 Since this finding may be of relevance for the extraction of the strong coupling constant from three-jet events, it may be worth investigating this behavior in more detail.
 This is outside the scope of the present work.

 Next we discuss the observable $H_T$, defined as

 where the sum is over all jets that pass the jet requirements.
 We show this observable in fig.~\ref{fig:HT_2j} for the two-jet process and in fig.~\ref{fig:HT_3j} for the three-jet process.
 Both figures are subdivided in two panels showing the same observable but for a different central scale choice: the upper panels for $\mu_0 = \hat{H}_T$ and the lower panels for $\mu_0 = \hat{H}_T/2$.
-Note that here the colored bands show the scale dependence derived from a 3-point variation.
 Turning to the two-jet case we see that both the perturbative convergence and the scale dependence improve if the central scale choice is lowered.
 For $\mu_0 = \hat{H}_T$ the inclusion of the NNLO QCD corrections does not reduce significantly the scale dependence with respect to NLO and both bands barely overlap.
 However, $K^{\rm NNLO} \approx 1.2$ is much smaller than $K^{\rm NLO} \approx 2$ indicating the stabilization of higher-order corrections beyond NNLO.
-For the production of three jets we find that the two central scale choices $\mu_0 = \hat{H}_T$ and $\mu_0 = \hat{H}_T/2$ produce comparable results, albeit $\mu_0 = \hat{H}_T/2$ has smaller scale variation.
-The scale dependence is small compared to the two-jet case and $K^{\rm NNLO}$ is closer to one.
-These findings indicate that a central scale of $\mu_0 = \hat{H}/2$ leads to slightly better perturbative convergence and, thus, better approximates the actual energy scale relevant for this observable.
+For the production of three jets we find that the two central scale choices $\mu_0 = \hat{H}_T$ and $\mu_0 = \hat{H}_T/2$ produce comparable results, albeit $\mu_0 = \hat{H}_T/2$ leads to NNLO QCD corrections which are not captured by the NLO scale band.
+The scale dependence and $K^{\rm NNLO}$ is similar compared to the two-jet case.
+These findings indicate that a central scale of $\mu_0 = \hat{H}$ leads to slightly better perturbative convergence and, thus, better approximates the actual energy scale relevant for this observable.
 We have checked that even lower scales, like $\mu_0 = \hat{H}_T/4$, spoil perturbative convergence.

 As a first application of the NNLO--accurate three-jet rates computed in this work we consider ratios between three-jet and two-jet rates.
 The ratios are defined as

 where $X$ is some observable of interest.
 The (N)NLO ratio is defined in such a way that the numerator and denominator on the right hand side are evaluated at the matching order.
 The scale dependence of the differential cross sections is shown explicitly to emphasize that the scale choices in the numerator and denominator are correlated.